Bailey Smith: Public image and personal life

-Smith has a strong presence on social media, with the most followers on Instagram out of all players in the AFL, totalling 364,000 followers.
-He is also recognised for his distinct mullet hairstyle.
 Smith has been open about his mental health struggles, with his former teammate Dale Morris being a mentor to Smith, helping him to deal with his struggles.
-In May 2020, Smith took part in the Big Freeze challenge, where the contestants jump into icy water to help raise funds to combat Motor neuron disease.
+In May 2020, Smith took part in the Big Freeze challenge, where the contestants jump into icy water to help raise funds to combat motor neuron disease.

+Smith has an older brother and younger sister.
+He is a Catholic.
+In 2023, Smith began studying a bachelor of business.